Sunshine Coast railway line

 The Sunshine Coast railway line refers to the section of Queensland's North Coast line that has regular interurban passenger services, which connect Brisbane with the Sunshine Coast and as far north as Gympie.
-It is the longest line on the Queensland Rail City network.
+It is the longest line on the Queensland Rail Citytrain network.

 Overview

 Nambour and Gympie North services use the Caboolture line to Caboolture, then the North Coast line to Nambour and Gympie North.
 The line consists of four tracks from Roma Street to Northgate, then three tracks to Petrie, allowing Nambour & Gympie North express services to pass the local Caboolture services.
 The line is then double track to Beerburrum.

 North of Beerburrum, the line is single track with passing loops at most stations.
 Due to the rapidly rising population on the Sunshine Coast and in hinterland towns, the annual compounded growth rate for morning peak passenger numbers on the line north of Caboolture is 6%, second only to the 7.1% figure for the Gold Coast line south of Beenleigh.

 Traveltrain services; the Spirit of Queensland, Spirit of the Outback and the Bundaberg and Rockhamption Tilt Trains traverse the line, along with Aurizon and Pacific National freight trains.